Using the Right Project Management Tools

-As we’ve talked about in the past, project management is multi-faceted.
+Project management is multi-faceted.
 No two projects are ever going to be exactly alike, nor should we approach them that way.
-As PM’s we are tasked with pulling our team and resources together towards a common goal.
+As PM’s we are tasked with pulling our team and resources together toward a common goal.
 We use our knowledge and previous experience as a valuable tool in creating the best and most efficient project plan and we work closely with our team on its execution.
 Just as the expert craftsman who is building a table needs to select the finest cuts of wood for his project, his work will still only be as good as the resources he has available – i.e. the tools in his toolbox.
 As PM’s we can learn a lot from this craftsman.
-Yes, we can assemble the finest team and devise the greatest project plan, yet still only be as good as the tools in our “toolbox”.
+Yes, we can assemble the finest team and devise the greatest project plan, yet still, only be as good as the tools in our “toolbox”.
 There are many critical factors involved in reaching a successful project conclusion, and one that shouldn’t be overlooked is choosing the right project management tool.

-It’s early yet, and we are all still learning the nuances of our new tool, but we are pleased with the capabilities of Asana in accomplishing some of our goals, including increased visibility, real-time team communication, and accountability.
-In our search we found there are a lot of other tools out there with varying degrees of features, including adding team communication, file storage, dashboards and reporting, etc. They all have varying bells and whistles on the basics, and it’s well worth the time investigating which has the options you require without bogging you down with a lot of extra’s you don’t need.
-Each organization may require a different tool, and with all of the options available, there’s really no need to make what may have been perfect for one organization try and fit another.
+We are pleased with the capabilities of Asana in accomplishing some of our goals, including increased visibility, real-time team communication, and accountability.
+In our search, we found there are a lot of other tools out there with varying degrees of features, including adding team communication, file storage, dashboards, reporting, etc. They all have varying bells and whistles on the basics, and it’s well worth the time investigating which has the options you require without bogging you down with a lot of extra’s you don’t need.
+Each organization may require a different tool, and with all of the options available, there’s really no need to make what may have been perfect for one organization to try and fit another.

 Here are a few alternatives to check out if you’re looking for a SIMPLE project management tool: